-Mei will breathe new life into the former Stokvis-building at the Westzeedijk in Rotterdam (better known as WEST507 or the Oceanhouse).
-Commissioned by Waterford Investments & Vervat Vastgoed, this national monument will undergo a transformation into a unique residential building.
+Mei redeveloped the Ocean House on the Westzeedijk in Rotterdam – also known as the Stokvis building.
+Commissioned by Waterford Investments & Vervat Vastgoed, this national monument has been converted into a unique loft residential building.

 The Stokvis building was once the headquarter of Europe’s largest trading company.
 The Rotterdam company Stokvis and Sons, founded in 1849 by a Jewish family, traded in all possible products, varying from screws, vehicle lifts, chemicals to radios and mopeds (Zundapp and Puch).

 The building on Westzeedijk, built in 1909, was once a “modern business palace”, with innovations such as car passages through the building, a covered courtyard, and a canteen with roof terrace.
 The building was heavily damaged during the war and was almost completely rebuilt between 1946 and 1948.
 In that period, the building got its current, more business-like facade.
 Pre-war elements were preserved inside the building.
 In 1974, the Stokvis company left the building and some changes were made, such as closing the passageways to the courtyard for trucks and largely changing the interior.
 Since then, the building has been in use by a multitude of institutions and companies, such as a college school, police office and the municipality of Rotterdam, and the building was given the name “Ocean House”.
 In 2002 the building obtained the status of national monument.